thomashoullier/bnd-pkg-merge/README.md

 implementing this change necessarily comes at the cost of adding an auxiliary array of booleans of length _L - 1_ to keep track of whether new pairs are needed.
 This cost is negligeable.
+* Keeping *weights* around is actually unnecessary.
+We only need one number per set _j_.
+We need only the last weight of each set, replaced by the sum *s* of the weights of the two last elements that are about to become a package.

 ## References
 1. Katajainen J., Moffat A., Turpin A. (1995) A fast and space-economical algorithm for length-limited coding.
 In: Staples J., Eades P., Katoh N., Moffat A. (eds) Algorithms and Computations.
 ISAAC 1995.
 Lecture Notes in Computer Science, vol 1004.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/BFb0015404